-Normal Cost The actuarial present value of retirement Plan benefits allocated to the current year by the actuarial cost method.
+Normal Cost The portion of the actuarial present value of Plan benefits allocated to the current year by the actuarial cost method.

-Unfunded Actuarial Accrued Liability

-The difference between actuarial accrued liability and the valuation assets.
+Unfunded Actuarial Accrued Liability The difference between actuarial accrued liability and the valuation assets.
 Sometimes referred to as "unfunded actuarial liability" or "unfunded accrued liability".